sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Improved Unreadable Moves

-At 17th level, youíve learned to take still more advantage of your inscrutable ways.
+At 17th level, you√≠ve learned to take still more advantage of your inscrutable ways.
 While using Unreadable Moves against a creature, you roll d8s instead of d6s for your sneak attack damage.

 ### Court Magician (Wizard Archetype)